KANOKIw/Shishiji/README.md

 ## Minecraft

-There are several interesting, functional Spigot Plugins and mcfunctions (language `mcfunction` has been set to linguist-vendored) within the directory [minecraft](/minecraft).
+There are several interesting, functional Spigot Plugins and datapacks (language `mcfunction` has been set to linguist-vendored) within the directory [minecraft](/minecraft).
 Also unique worlds exist out there.